-Parents will be informed if their child has had a 'Reflection' issued and will receive a copy of the reflection sheet so they can talk at home with their child about their behaviour.
+Parents will be informed if their child has had a 'Reflection' issued so they can talk to their child at home about the incident.
 If a child has more than 3 'Reflections' in a half term then the parents will be invited in to meet with SLT.